quentin452/CatzWorldUsingCatzEngine-Discord-Bot/README.md

 ### 📝 Note

-This bot is intended to be used only for one server due to json caching
+This bot code is (probably) intended to be used only for one server due to json caching

 Ensure your bot has appropriate permissions to read and send messages in the channels where you intend to set updates.
 For any issues or suggestions, please contact the bot developer.